Table of Contents

 How can I calculate the cost of capital?

 To calculate the cost of capital, combine the costs of debt and equity financing using the weighted average cost of capital (WACC) formula.
-Adjust the cost of debt for tax benefits, and calculate the cost of equity using models like the Capital Asset Pricing Model (CAPM).
+Adjust the cost of debt for tax benefits, and calculate the cost of equity using a model like the Capital Asset Pricing Model (CAPM).
 Weigh both costs by their proportions in the capital structure.

 Photo credit: iStock/pixdeluxe

-SoFi's marketplace is owned and operated by SoFi Lending Corp.
-See SoFi Lending Corp. licensing information below.
-Advertising Disclosures: SoFi receives compensation in the event you obtain a loan through SoFi’s marketplace.
-This affects whether a product or service is featured on this site and could affect the order of presentation.
+Advertising Disclosures: The preliminary options presented on this site are from lenders and providers that pay SoFi compensation for marketing their products and services.
+This affects whether a product or service is presented on this site.
 SoFi does not include all products and services in the market.
 All rates, terms, and conditions vary by provider.
+See SoFi Lending Corp. licensing information below.

 This content is provided for informational and educational purposes only and should not be construed as financial advice.